automationmojo/mojo-waiting/README.rst

 Automation Mojo Waiting Module - mojo-waiting
 =============================================

 This package provides support for enhanced context based waiting.
+This module will greatly enhance the information presented when a wait timeout occurs.
+Wait contexts are particularly useful for distributed automation.
+Distributed automation scenarios required lots of wait loops in order wait for the effects of an effect to distributed throughout the distributed system.

 The waiting code patterns used are designed to present the best results in test stacktraces presented when a wait fails.
 This makes the `mojo.waiting` module perfect for use with test frameworks such as `pytest` and `testplus` that show code context in the error report stack traces.